The end of the year is just in a few weeks. Then it's the New Year and a time for fresh starts.

-What’s likely to happen for the next few weeks is that you'll start hearing this question a lot: “What are your New Year’s resolutions?”
+If you haven't been asked already, you're likely to start hearing this question a lot in the next few weeks: “What are your New Year’s resolutions?”

-Most of us might set goals for next year – like lose 10kgs, get a promotion, or land a new job – but resolutions are more about making long-term changes to your habits.
+While we might have goals in mind – like losing 10kgs, geting a promotion, or landing a new job – resolutions are more about resolving to change.
+This means making long-term changes to your habits.
 Some examples include eating healthier, exercising more, and being kinder to others.

-If you haven’t thought of resolutions for next year, now is a good time to start.
-Give yourself time to refine them before the fireworks on New Year’s Eve, and consider strategies that will help you stick to your resolutions.
+If you haven’t thought of resolutions for next year, why not give it a thought starting today?
+You'll have plenty of time to refine them before the fireworks on New Year’s Eve, and to consider strategies that will help you stick to your resolutions.

-To get you started, here are 10 New Year's resolutions ideas that focus on career success.
+To get you started, here are 10 New Year's resolutions ideas that can help you be happier and set you up for career success.

 1. Be punctual for meetings and appointments.
 Not only will this do wonders for your reputation, but you’ll eliminate the stress you feel when you’re running late.

 2. Start your day 30 minutes earlier.
 Use this time to meditate, calmly plan your day, or do something that you couldn’t do before because you had “no time.”

 3. Eat healthier and sleep better.
 Don’t let work get in the way of your health.
 Work may be important but ultimately, you should be your number one priority.